 Emotional trauma is not always easy to equate into dollars.
 Dog bite victims often do suffer mentally from the experience.
 This can vary from individual to individual.
 A medical evaluation can be helpful not only to the patient emotionally but also in determining a possible value from the experience.
 Some individuals may need extensive counseling following a dog attack.

-The therapy costs, themselves, should be included in medical bills.
-Pain and suffering though go beyond that, interpreting the toll the incident has taken on your life.
+The therapy costs should also be included in the collection of medical bills.
+Pain and suffering considerations often go beyond that, with your lawyer and the court interpreting the toll the incident has taken on your life.
 Pacific West Injury Law can help determine that cost.

 Filing the paperwork alone can be complicated.
 An attorney with expertise in the field will not only fill out paperwork properly but promptly while taking that burden off your mind.

 Besides the information you provide, there is a lot more evidence to obtain.
-Your attorney’s team will find out:
+Your Henderson dog bite lawyer’s team will find out:

 - If the owner was aware of the incident